SenseNet/sncom-resources/_docs/managing-documents-from-microsoft-office.md

 > If you have Microsoft Office 2010 or Microsoft Office 2013 on your computer, you can open documents with 'Edit in Microsoft Office' action.
 It works in Internet Explorer, Firefox and Chrome.
 If you have Microsoft Office 2007, you can use this action only in Internet Explorer.

 ### How to open a document in Windows Explorer (WebDAV)
-Please check out the [WebDAV](/docs/webdav) article about configuring and using WebDAV with sensenet ECM.
+Please check out the [WebDAV](/docs/webdav) article about configuring and using WebDAV with sensenet.
 Opening a file by double-clicking it in a mapped network drive in Windows Explorer opens it automatically in Office the same way as you would open it from the UI.

 ### How to open a document from Word

 - First, open your Word instance, then click on the Office button and select Open
 - Type the url of the document server you want to work in into the _File name_ text box on the bottom then press enter.
-Now you should see a custom open sensenet ECM workspace dialog like below:
+Now you should see a custom open sensenet workspace dialog like below:

 <img src="https://raw.githubusercontent.com/SenseNet/sensenet/master/docs/images/word-open-file-dialog1.png" alt="Word open file dialog" style="margin: 20px auto; max-width: 600px" />